The importance of equine dentistry

 “Why do I need the vet when the man up the road can float the teeth?”

 Equine dentistry is not just about floating the teeth.
 A thorough physical exam of the entire horse, sedation, and use of specialized instruments are required in order to provide the best care for your horse.
-A veterinarian is the only person who can legally administer sedation to your horse and formulate an accurate diagnosis.
+A veterinarian is the only person who can administer sedation to your horse and formulate an accurate diagnosis.
 Sedation is important even in the quietest horses as it provides a “happy” and safe experience for your horse, yourself and the veterinarian.

 Incorporate oral health care into your horse’s annual health routine and you will have a healthier, more comfortable horse with teeth that may see him/her well into old age.

 Give us a call on 03 54614466 to make an appointment or to find out more about this service offered here at Maryborough Veterinary Practice.
+To support this service to the patients, we have equipped the practice with new state of the art dental instruments and a new mobile equine crush.

 1st horse $150, additional horses $130 each (Includes sedation, extractions extra)